 A nice interactive touch: there is an earpiece through which you can listen to a crackly old recording of Tennyson reciting The Charge of the Light Brigade.
 This was made originally on wax cylinder by Thomas Edison in 1890.

 The beautiful wallpaper here, as in many of the rooms, has been specially printed and has been copied from fragments found during the restoration.
 Likewise with several other decorative features throughout the building, such as the details on cornices and ceilings.
 A lot of expertise and detective work involved, for sure.

 Tennyson’s cloak and hat

 Apart from these very real connections to the Victorian past, is there any sense of ‘presence’ at all – of the great man himself or his family?
 No, not quite.
 It will take a little while for the dust to settle and for the newness of the restoration itself to mellow.
 But I do not doubt that things will alter.
-If the spirits of the past have any sense of nostalgia, they will come back eventually.
-And when they do return, it will be to a place that will look far more familiar and ‘at home’ to them than it has for many a year – until you will, I am sure, soon be able to sense a tap on the shoulder or the fragrance of vintage wine on unseen lips as you wander among them.
+If the spirits of the past have any sense of nostalgia, they will return eventually.
+And when they do, it will be to a place that will look far more familiar and ‘at home’ to them than it has for many a year – until you will, I am sure, soon be able to sense a tap on the shoulder or the fragrance of vintage port on unseen lips as you wander among them.

 The Tours – currently £11 per person- take place on a pre-booking basis only from Wednesday to Saturday.
 (Not sure whether there might be a pause during the winter months.)
 Phone in advance, anyway, to reserve a place: 01983 752500.
 Website: https://farringford.co.uk